Edwin Cameron: Awards

 Cameron was, until 2015, the general secretary of the Rhodes Scholarships in Southern Africa and is a patron of the Oxford University Commonwealth Law Journal.
 Between 1998 and 2008, Cameron chaired the Council of the University of the Witwatersrand.
-He is the patron of the Guild Cottage Children's Home, the Soweto HIV/AIDS Counselors' Association and Community AIDS Response.
+He has been an active and involved patron of the Guild Cottage Children's Home since 1997, and is also patron of the Soweto HIV/AIDS Counselors' Association and Community AIDS Response.
 In January 2020 he became the Chancellor of Stellenbosch University.

-In 2021 he was awarded the Order of the Baobab (Gold) for his contribution to the judicial system, as well as his “tireless campaigning against the stigma of HIV and AIDS, and the rights of lesbian, gay, bisexual, transgender, queer, intersex and asexual (LGBTQIA+) communities”.
+In 2021 he was awarded the Order of the Baobab (Gold), South Africa's highest civilian honour, for his contribution to the judicial system, as well as his "tireless campaigning against the stigma of HIV and AIDS, and the rights of lesbian, gay, bisexual, transgender, queer, intersex and asexual (LGBTQIA+) communities".

 Media

 Cameron's critical role in the battle for access to antiretroviral treatment in Africa and other parts of the global south is portrayed in the award-winning documentary Fire in the Blood.

+Controversies

+Cameron was the subject of a complaint to the Judicial Service Commission, alleging that he had failed to declare a potential conflict of interest in relation to a case before the Constitutional Court.
+Cameron was approached in 2019 by the vice chancellor of Stellenbosch University to offer him the position of university chancellor while a case was pending before the Court on the university's language policy.
+Cameron declined the offer and offered the parties full disclosure of all pertinent correspondence and contacts.
+The offer of disclosure was not taken up by either party until after the ruling on the matter, when the losing party belatedly sought and was granted access.
+The Court ruled unanimously in favour of Stellenbosch University in a judgment written by Cameron.
+The Judicial Service Commission dismissed the complaint against Cameron in 2020, finding that the complaint lacked substance.
+Cameron subsequently accepted and took up the post of Chancellor.

+In 2023, Cameron appeared before Parliament during enquiries into the May 2022 escape of convicted rapist and murderer Thabo Bester.
+When DA MP Glynnis Breytenbach asked Cameron why JICS had not informed the public of Bester's escape, Cameron revealed that he had provided publicly available information relating to the matter to GroundUp, a public interest, not-for-profit news agency.
+Cameron indicated that he approached GroundUp after becoming frustrated with the slow pace of the investigations and lack of urgency to apprehend Bester.
+He provided GroundUp with a High Court interdict launched by Bester's alleged accomplice, Nandipha Magudumana, and a High Court judges' report which mentioned the results of the post-mortem of the body found in Bester's cell.
+This was confirmed by GroundUp editor, Nathan Geffen, in an editorial for News24.
+GroundUp later obtained post mortem results from public court documents.
+Cameron was a board member of GroundUp at the time, which is an unpaid position with no role in editorial decisions.